 A popular stretch to relieve sciatic pain is a yoga pose called pigeon pose.
 Starting on all fours, bring one knee forward towards the same wrist.
 The opposite leg slides back with a pointed foot.

-Another stretch that might be helpful to try is the Figure Four stretch, which stretches across the glutes and into the hip.
-This is conducted lying on the floor or seated with one ankle crossed over the opposite knee and pulling them both back into the body.
-An added comfort of this position is to move the hips side to side on the floor to add a pleasant pressure on the back.
+The figure four stretches the glutes and the hip.
+You do this by lying on the floor or seated with one ankle crossed over the opposite knee and pulling them both back toward your body.
+An added comfort of this position is to rock your hips side to side to add a pleasant pressure on the back.

-A slow and gentle hands-on approach will give both the therapist and the client a chance to explore the sensations present and to find some sensory input that brings comfort and relief.
-In addition to a pain relief goal, the relaxation effect of a general massage can be helpful when managing a lasting or chronic pain condition.
-Relaxing can help decrease stress levels, and empower the client with more resilience to manage their situation.
+A slow and gentle hands-on approach will give both you and the therapist a chance to explore what you’re feeling and to find some sensory input that brings you comfort and relief.
+Even the relaxation effect of a Swedish massage can be helpful when managing chronic pain.

 An older client with a history of trauma to the area, osteoporosis, or corticosteroid use could be a red flag for a spinal fracture.
 The combination of a history of cancer, low back pain, and unexplained weight loss might point to spinal malignancy.

 Lastly, indicators of a spinal infection could be fever, chills, sweating and recent infection.
-If any of these conditions are suspected, it is a good idea to have the client contact their doctor to eliminate these symptoms as a possibility for the pain.
+If any of these conditions are suspected, it’s a good idea to have the client contact their doctor to eliminate these symptoms as a possibility for the pain.

-After a thorough assessment and a referral out if anything comes up as a red flag, it is important to make them comfortable.
-Positioning can be very key in hands on work with clients suffering from sciatica.
+If anything comes up as a red flag, it’s important to make them comfortable.
+Positioning can be a key in hands-on work.
 If the client is experiencing pain in a neutral position, any approaches attempted from that point will be an uphill battle.
-It is difficult to see anything improve further if just lying on the table puts them under greater strain.
+It’s difficult to see anything improve further if just lying on the table puts them under greater strain.